 In town, we explored the former Adare Friary.
 Once monikered the “Black Abbey”, it was founded in 1316.
 Today it is the St. Nicholas’ Church of Ireland, a parish church with lovely grounds to explore.

 If it’s a nice day, Dingle is a feast for the eyes.
 Nearly the entire peninsula drive is one stunning scene followed by the next.

 From sweeping sea views at the base of colourful cliffs to rolling green hills, driving around Ireland on the Dingle peninsula is more about the journey than any of its destinations.

-If you are stopping in colourful Dingle, don’t miss the St James Church.
+If you are stopping in colourful Dingle, don’t miss St James Church.

-Or, if it’s a major surf beach you are looking for, you don’t need to go too far to find the town of Inch Beach and its famous 5km Blue Flag beach jutting out in the Dingle Bay.
+Or, if it’s a major surf beach you are looking for, you don’t need to go too far to find the town of Inch Beach and its famous 5km Blue Flag beach jutting out into Dingle Bay.